Mouseway/Mouseway/README.md

 # About me
- -I'm studying for a master's degree at the Faculty of information technology CTU in Prague, specializing in Software Engineering.
+ - I'm studying for a master's degree at the Faculty of information technology CTU in Prague, specializing in Software Engineering.
  - My favorite programming language is Kotlin, but I often code in C++ and Python.
  - I have also worked at school with C#, C, bash, Java & Spring Boot, Scala, JavaScript, TypeScript & React, lisp, prolog, and SQL.
  - Currently, I'm learning to make android apps in Kotlin.